An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the Banach case

 We now review the (sometimes conjectural) constructions of stacks of $(\varphi,\Gamma)$-modules that we will work with.
 We work in two different settings: in this section we cover the ``Banach'' case treated in~\cite{emertongeepicture}, which (conjecturally) relates to smooth $p$-adic representations of~$G(\Qp)$.
 In Section~\ref{sec:analytic-case} we discuss the ``analytic'' case, relating to locally analytic representations of~$G(\Qp)$.

 In this section we very briefly recall some of the main results of~\cite{emertongeepicture}.
-The reader may find it useful to refer to~\cite{emerton2020moduli} for a more extended introduction to and overview of~\cite{emertongeepicture}, and to Section~\ref{subsec: Banach Qpf stuff} below for a more explicit description of the stacks in some simple cases.
+The reader may find it useful to refer to~\cite{emerton2020moduli} for a more extended introduction to and overview of~\cite{emertongeepicture}, and to Sections~\ref{sec:banach-case-gl_2qp} and~\ref{subsec: Banach Qpf stuff} below for a more explicit description of the stacks in some simple cases.

 The stacks that we consider below are formal algebraic stacks in the sense of~\cite{Emertonformalstacks}; colloquially, they are ``the formal analogue of Artin stacks'', in the sense that they admit smooth covers by formal schemes (or more precisely by formal algebraic spaces).
 We note that they are in general not $p$-adically formal; equivalently, their special (i.e.\ mod $p$) fibres are genuinely formal, rather than algebraic.
 We refer the reader to~\cite[App.\ A]{emertongeepicture} for a basic overview of formal algebraic stacks and their properties.